imazen/Graphics-vNext/README.md

 Over the last 7 years @nathanaeljones (and recently, others contracting for @Imazen, including @ecerta, @suetanvil, @tostercx, @ddobrev, @avasp, and @ydanila) have tried to improve the state of server-side imaging for .NET, writing safer (OSS) wrappers for System.Drawing & WIC, creating (or updating) interop layers for other native libraries (WebP, FreeImage), contributing to underlying libraries, and trying to educate developers about common mistakes and memory leaks in ASP.NET imaging.

-Here are some of our efforts:
+Here are some of our efforts:p

 * Created [ImageResizer](http://imageresizing.net) - Mutli-backend (SysDrawing/WIC/FreeImage) image processing framework with 40+ plugins.
 Includes a high-performance HttpModule with an easy URL-based API.
 [Apache 2/AGPL licensed](https://github.com/imazen/resizer/blob/develop/LICENSE.md).
 * Created [LightResize](https://github.com/imazen/lightresize) embeddable safe wrapper for System.Drawing.
 * Improved [Sharpen, a Java->C# conversion tool](https://github.com/imazen/sharpen/tree/commandline).
-We refactored it to eliminate its centeral dependency of Eclipse V.Ancient, allowing it to operate on a CI server and as a simple command-line tool.
+We refactored it to eliminate its central dependency of an ancient version of Eclipse, allowing it to operate on a CI server and as a simple command-line tool.
 We're also improving the output quality with several improvements.
 * [Ported MetadataExtractor to C#](https://github.com/imazen/n-metadata-extractor) - Did you know there were *no* cross-platform metadata readers for .NET?
 All wrapped Windows APIs instead.
 * Created a [managed wrapper for libwebp](https://github.com/imazen/libwebp-net)
 * Created [Slimmage.js - A lightweight responsive images](https://github.com/imazen/slimage) and improved [SlimResponse](https://github.com/imazen/slimresponse), an ASP.NET output filter that makes responsive images and efficient web sites trivially easy.